esmaeilzadehayub/angular-app-pipeline/README.md

 # angular-app-pipeline

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
 It contains a demonstration to build a fully featured GitLab pipeline.

 Here is a brief description of the pipeline jobs.